mattermost/mattermost-plugin-msteams/README.md

 ## Features

 This plugin contains the following features:
-- Connecting/disconnecting to MS Teams account using Device Code OAuth flow.
+- Connecting to MS Teams account using Device Code OAuth flow.

 - Linking of Mattermost channels with MS Teams channels and syncing of messages in the linked channels.